Staypowered-AI/staypowered-api/README.md

 This event is received as a response to calling ```/api/message``` and the ```reply_to_message_id``` will correspond to the returned value when sending the message

 ### conversation_summary
-This event is received when the conversation is summarized (typically, when the conversation expires - configurable form the project settings).
-The message format will alway be json and the enclosed payload will contain a stringified summary JSON object.
+This event is received when the conversation is summarized (typically, when the conversation expires - configurable from the project summarization settings).
+The message format will always be ```json``` and the enclosed payload will contain a stringified summary JSON object.
 The object structire will depend on the prompt being used.
-use the ```conversation_id``` property to associate the conversation summary with the matching conversation messages on your end.
+Use the ```conversation_id``` property to associate the conversation summary with the matching conversation messages on your end.

-Note: Conversation summarization events will only be posted if a summarization prompt is defined for the project.
+Note: **Conversation summarization events will only be posted if a summarization prompt is defined for the project.**

 ## Setting up a Webhook